 If you submit or we collect Personal Information through our Services, then such Personal Information may be used in the following ways: (i) to provide, analyze, administer, and improve our Services; (ii) to contact you in connection with our Services and appointments, events or offerings that you may have registered for; (iii) to identify and authenticate your access to the parts of our Portal or other password-protected Services that you are authorized to access; (iv) to send you surveys; (v) for recruiting and human resources administration purposes; (vi) to protect our rights or our property and to ensure the technical functionality and security of our Services; and (vii) as required to meet our legal and regulatory obligations.

-If you have questions about or need further information concerning the legal basis on which we collect and use your information, please contact us using the contact details provided under the "Contact Us" section below or email us at email@example.com.
+If you have questions or need further information concerning the legal basis on which we collect and use personal information please contact us.

 How We Disclose Personal Information